-If you thought AMP for Email was big news, you might want to sit down.
+If you thought Google’s farewell to third-party cookies was big news, you might want to sit down.

 As Apple is looking to gain more user trust so it can push into healthcare, last week the company introduced the Mail Privacy Protection feature at the Apple Worldwide Developers Conference.1 When released, it will basically cripple the technology that supports open rates and real-time image-based content.

 The new feature will be bundled into their Mail app in iOS 15, iPadOS 15, and macOS Monterey, and will allow users to opt into it.
 This represents about half of all email recipients, and the email industry consensus is that the vast majority of Apple users will indeed opt in.
 Unlike a website that may not function properly when a user doesn’t allow cookie tracking, consumers don’t yet receive content that is too important to forgo.

 Mail Privacy Protection will effectively put a gate between the ESP and the Apple Mail user.
 For those Apple users who opt in, this gate will open up one time to receive a given email deployment—with the related images—and will never open again for that deployment.
 There will be two primary consequences of this: